 - Serve as outreach person to International Programs, Cornelia Strong College, Intercollegiate Athletics, Lloyd International Honors College

-- Serve as liaison to the following academic departments: Art, Foreign Languages, Theatre, Interior Architecture, Recreation, Tourism and Hospitality Management, Mathematics, Philosophy, International and Global Studies
+- Serve as liaison to the following academic departments: Art, Classical Studies, Languages, Literatures and Cultures, Theatre, Interior Architecture, Community and Therapeutic Recreation, Mathematics, International and Global Studies

 - (336) 334-3215